Homas/ioc2rpz/README.md

 Usually indicators of compromise are distributed in plain text but in different formats and only a few providers of IOCs make them available via RPZ.

 ioc2rpz is a custom DNS server which automatically converts indicators (e.g. malicious FQDNs, IPs) from various sources into RPZ feeds and automatically maintains/updates them.
 The feeds can be distributed to any open source and/or commercial DNS servers which support RPZ, e.g. ISC Bind, PowerDNS.
-You can run your own DNS server with RPZ filtering on a router, desktop, server and even Arduino.
+You can run your own DNS server with RPZ filtering on a router, desktop, server and even Raspberry Pi.
 System memory is the only limitation.

 With ioc2rpz you can define your own feeds, actions and prevent undesired communications.